 Advice for women who want to become truck drivers

-According to the Women in Trucking Association, of the 3.5 million professional truck drivers in the United States, only 7.89% are women.
+According to the Women in Trucking Association, women make up approximately 10% of all truck drivers in the United States.
+This is a nearly 2% increase since 2019.

 1. How did you become a woman truck driver?

 “My dad raised me to be a driver.
-He saw a God-given talent.
 At 15, I pointed at a tractor-trailer and asked if he thought I could drive one of those.
 He looked me in the eye and said, ‘You're a Mitchell.
 You can drive anything.’
-I started studying for my CDL before I even had a permit to drive a car.”
+I started studying for my CDL before I even had a permit to drive a car.” - Morgan Mitchell

-“My husband wanted to be a truck driver and when the interviewer was on the phone with him, he said, ‘Your wife could be a truck driver with you and you can be a team.’”
+“My husband wanted to be a truck driver and when the interviewer was on the phone with him, he said, ‘Your wife could be a truck driver with you, and you can be a team.’” - Nancy Abbey